Puri Pedro: Murder

 Towards the end of 1976, Puri Pedro was accepted to join the staff of the Catholic church’s Luzon Secretariat for Social Action (LUSSA), and was about to start in that post in January 1977 when she decided to visit friends in Bataan who had joined the armed resistance against the Marcos Dictatorship.
 Her visit happened to coincide with a military assault on the camp where her friends were based, and Pedro was injured in the operation, taking a bullet wound in her shoulder.
 She was brought to the Bataan Provincial Hospital, where she was beginning to recover.

 On her sixth day in the hospital, Marcos administration soldiers led by Col. Rolando Abadilla forced their way into Puri Perdo's hospital room, saying they wanted to interrogate her, and ordering Puri's sister, who had been watching over her, to leave the room.

 They left Puri's hospital room after an hour, and when Puri's companions came back into her hospital room, they found her dead, with a medal of the Virgin Mary in her hand.
-Puri Perdo had been strangled by a piece of wire in the hospital room's lavatory.
+Puri Pedro had been strangled by a piece of wire in the hospital room's lavatory.